Skip to content

 1. Increase Gateway Instances: Set instances: 2 or higher in the CephNVMeOFGateway spec

-2. Update StorageClass Listeners: Add all gateway instance addresses and instance names to the listeners array
+2. Update StorageClass Listeners: Add all gateway deployment hostnames to the listeners array

 3. Load Balancing: Each gateway instance has its own Service; list all of them to support multipath/HA